Camm66/LogAnalysis/README.md

 ## Running the database
-Once the VM has been installed, `cd` into the `vagrant` directory and load the data from 'newsdata.sql' with the following command:
+Once the VM has been installed, `cd` into the `vagrant` directory and load the data from _newsdata.sql_ with the following command:
 * `psql -d news -f newsdata.sql.`

 The `newsdata.sql` file can be downloaded [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)